Symphony No. 7 (Beethoven): Form

-A typical performance lasts approximately 40 minutes.
+A typical performance lasts approximately 33–45 minutes depending on the choice of tempo, and whether the repeats in the 1st, 3rd, and 4th movements are omitted.

 The work as a whole is known for its use of rhythmic devices suggestive of a dance, such as dotted rhythm and repeated rhythmic figures.
 It is also tonally subtle, making use of the tensions between the key centres of A, C and F. For instance, the first movement is in A major but has repeated episodes in C major and F major.
 In addition, the second movement is in A minor with episodes in A major, and the third movement, a scherzo, is in F major.

 I. Poco sostenuto – Vivace

 The first movement starts with a long, expanded introduction marked Poco sostenuto (metronome mark: quarter = 69) that is noted for its long ascending scales and a cascading series of applied dominants that facilitates modulations to C major and F major.
 From the last episode in F major, the movement transitions to Vivace through a series of no fewer than sixty-one repetitions of the note E.

 The Vivace (dottedquarter = 104) is in sonata form, and is dominated by lively dance-like dotted rhythms, sudden dynamic changes, and abrupt modulations.
 The first theme of the Vivace is shown below.

 The development section opens in C major and contains extensive episodes in F major.
 The movement finishes with a long coda, which starts similarly as the development section.
 The coda contains a famous twenty-bar passage consisting of a two-bar motif repeated ten times to the background of a grinding four octave deep pedal point of an E.

+A typical performance of this movement lasts approximately 10–16 minutes.